tensorflow/tensorflow/g3doc/Rationale.md

 MLIR, but since we have experience and know the right way to do this, we'd rather design it in from the beginning.

+### Specifying sign in integer comparison operations {#sign-in-cmpi}

+Since integers are [signless](#signless-types), it is necessary to define the sign for integer comparison operations.
+This sign indicates how to treat the foremost bit of the integer: as sign bit or as most significant bit.
+For example, comparing two `i4` values `0b1000` and `0b0010` yields different results for unsigned (`8 > 3`) and signed (`-8 < 3`) interpretations.
+This difference is only significant for _order_ comparisons, but not for _equality_ comparisons.
+Indeed, for the latter all bits must have the same value independently of the sign.
+Since both arguments have exactly the same bit width and cannot be padded by this operation, it is impossible to compare two values whose bit representations would differ while the values are interpreted as equal.

+### Specifying comparison kind as attribute {#cmpi-predicate}

+Unlike arithmetic, comparison operators share several common properties, e.g. they cannot be considered associative.
+In practice, comparisons are sometimes implemented by the same instruction or its variants so it makes sense to group them together at the IR level.

+An alternative would be introducing ten distinct operators for all currently supported kinds of integer comparisons.
+These operators would have increased the number of "reserved" names used by standard operations as well as the size of the C++ API while their implementations would have been mostly identical.

+The comparison kind is internally an integer attribute.
+However, for the sake of readability by humans, short-hand notation accepts string literals that are mapped to the underlying integer values: `cmpi "eq", %lhs, %rhs` better implies integer equality comparison than `cmpi 0, %lhs, %rhs` where it is unclear what gets compared to what else.
+This syntactic sugar is possible thanks to parser logic redifinitions for short-hand notation of non-builtin operations.
+Supporting it in the full notation would have required changing how the main parsing algorithm works and may have unexpected repercussions.
+While it had been possible to store the predicate as string attribute, it would have rendered impossible to implement switching logic based on the comparison kind and made attribute validity checks (one out of ten possibile kinds) more complex.

 ### Quantized integer operations {#quantized-integer-operations}

 We haven't designed integer quantized operations in MLIR, but experience from